 Hybrid mattresses are a subset of conventional coil mattresses.
 A hybrid mattress is one that has top foam layers made of memory foam or latex foam on top of a coil-based foundation.
 Natural latex foam or organic memory foam derived from plants is used to create an organic hybrid mattress.

 Legend Hybrid Mattress

 Favorable for side sleepers

 The Leesa Legend’s soft-zoned support is wonderful.
 It ought to offer side sleepers precisely the correct amount of shoulder and hip discomfort reduction.
 I believe that lighter back sleepers would benefit from this soft feel as well.

 The Leesa Legend feels responsive and bouncy thanks to a layer of individually pocketed coils, but its memory foam contouring layer is gentle enough to relieve pressure for side sleepers.
 While the springs maintain their hips up, they should feel their shoulders sink into the mattress.
 The coils are zoned, which means that they are harder in some areas and softer in others for optimal pain relief, as an extra advantage.

-The coils are well ventilated, and a comfort layer of aerated polyfoam keeps the Legend cool while you sleep.
+The coils are well-ventilated, and a comfortable layer of aerated polyfoam keeps the Legend cool while you sleep.

 Combination sleepers can change positions on the Leesa Legend without any difficulty.